-Make sure that your source file is not damaged or corrupt and that your device has enough memory to process the import.
-The source model should fit the available design space in Shapr3D: 1 km³.
-In addition, your file should not include any sketches with polylines.
+Make sure that your source file is not damaged or corrupted and that your device has enough memory to process the import.
+The source model should fit the available design space in Shapr3D, which is 1 km³.
+Also, your file should not include any sketches with polylines.
 When you import files from other software, some lines and curves might not be accurately displayed in Shapr3D.

-Shapr3D supports the following file formats which are compatible with most major CAD software, and Apple’s AR ecosystem:
+You can export the following file formats which are compatible with most major CAD software, and the AR ecosystem of Apple:

 - DWG (sketches and 2D drawings)

 - DXF (sketches and 2D drawings)